86th Street station (IRT Lexington Avenue Line): Station renovations

 This station was renovated in 2003, along with the 77th Street and 116th Street stations on the Lexington Avenue Line.
 As part of the project, structural deficiencies were repaired, signage and lighting were enhanced, electrical service was upgraded, station facilities were rehabilitated, new fare arrays and a new token booth were installed, and portions of the station were upgraded to be compliant with the Americans with Disabilities Act of 1990.
 In addition, visual clutter was eliminated, and artwork was installed.
 The contract for the station renovation project, which was expected to take two year, was expected to be advertised in October 2000.
 The contract for these three stations was awarded in October 2001, and the projects were done in-house.
 The cost of the work at 86th Street station was $27.3 million, of which $20.3 million came from the Federal government.

 In fall 2004, the station renovation project was completed.
 It consisted of repainting the I-beams from red to dark blue, as well as the removal of train arrival devices on the upper level that gave notices of approaching express trains on the lower level, among other things; the latter was replaced with countdown clocks, on both levels, which performed the same function.
 This station was added to the National Register of Historic Places on March 30, 2005.

+An ADA-accessible elevator to the northbound local platform was added in the 2010s.
+The rest of the station remained inaccessible, since there was no elevator from the local platform to the express platform and no elevators on the southbound side.
+Accessibility of the entire station was proposed in August 2019 as part of the MTA's "Fast Forward" program.

+A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including completing work at 86th Street.
+The contract for three additional elevators was awarded that December.